Yodok County

-Yodŏk County is a county in South Hamgyŏng province, North Korea.
+Yodŏk is a county in South Hamgyŏng province, North Korea.
 Originally part of Yŏnghŭng county (now Kŭmya County), it became a separate entity as part of the 1952 reorganization of local government.

 Name

 The County is named after a fortress that was built in the region in 1023 called Yodokjin, meaning "A fortress on a hill where the sun shines".

 History

 Ancient times

-The region was under the dominion of the kingdom of OKjeo, which formed its southern regions.In 56 it was incorporated into the kingdom of Goguryeo, and during the rule of Goguryeo the region was called Jangryongjin,Dangmun,or Bakpyong County.The region was administered under the Namgyongnamhae department under Balhae.
+The region was under the dominion of the kingdom of OKjeo, which formed its southern regions.
+In 56 it was incorporated into the kingdom of Goguryeo, and during the rule of Goguryeo the region was called Jangryongjin, Dangmun, or Bakpyong County.The region was administered under the Namgyongnamhae department under Balhae.

 Medieval times

-After the fall of Balhae, the region was roamed by the jurchens,until they were reincorporated into the kingdom of Goryeo in 920.The region was renamed as hwaju, and fortresses were constructed including the famous Cheolli Jangseong.The region went under the control of Ssangseong Prefectures,after Goryeo was defeated by the Yuan dyansty.
+After the fall of Balhae, the region was roamed by the Jurchens, until they were reincorporated into the kingdom of Goryeo in 920.
+The region was renamed as Hwaju, and fortresses were constructed including the famous Cheolli Jangseong.
+The region went under the control of Ssangseong Prefectures, after Goryeo was defeated by the Yuan dynasty.